 Temporary exclusions from the leverage ratio exposure measure in the context of Covid-19 have been added back to both the current and the fully phased-in leverage ratio exposure measures for the calculation of changes in MRC from the final Basel III framework.
 This separates the impact of the implementation of the final framework from the impact of the exclusions expiring.
 The exclusions have also been added back for the analysis of the combined shortfalls in Section 2.4 and for the analysis of the interactions between the regulatory measures in Section 5.2.
-The standalone analysis of the leverage ratio in Section 2.3 consistently reflects exclusions as applicable at end-2020.
-The impact of temporary exclusions is presented in the special feature at the end of this report.
+The standalone analysis of the leverage ratio in Section 2.3 consistently reflects exclusions as applicable at the reporting date.